luiscruz/course_sustainableSE/2025/p1_measuring_software/g20_GTAV.md

 Our experiment procedure is outlined below, to ensure the results are reproducable.
 The experiment first has a startup procedure, followed by a segment to be repeated 15 times for each setting to take the measurements.

 1. Ensure notifications are turned off
-2. Everything closed (including background applications) except for the Rockstar Launcher and GPU-Z. Running background services (indicated by taskbar icons) are limited to Windows Defender, the Nvidia app and the audio driver
+2. Everything closed (including background applications) except for the Rockstar Launcher and GPU-Z. Running background services (indicated by taskbar icons) are limited to Windows Defender, the Nvidia app and the audio driver.
-3. Only connected devices are a keyboard, mouse and a monitor
+3. Only connected devices are a keyboard, mouse and a monitor.
-4. The computer is connected to the internet using an ethernet cable (GTA V needs an internet connection to launch)
+4. The computer is connected to the internet using an ethernet cable (GTA V needs an internet connection to launch).
-5. Power mode set to "best performance" in windows
+5. Power mode set to "best performance" in Windows.
 6. Start GTA V
-7. Run Benchmark test without measurement
+7. Run benchmark test without measurement for warm-up
-8. GTA V closes automatically after benchmark

 Repeat 15 times for low settings and 15 times for high settings:

-9. Start a new logging file in GPU-Z with appropriate naming
+8. Start a new logging file in GPU-Z with appropriate naming
-10. GTA V restarts automatically after benchmark
-11. Run benchmark test
+9. Run benchmark test
-12. GTA V closes automatically after benchmark
+10. GTA V restarts automatically after benchmark, allowing for a cooldown period

 ## Data collection
 During the course the software EnergiBridge was recommended for use during the project.
 We found EnergiBridge to be unsuitable for our purposes as it is less focused on measuring GPU power consumption and therefore started looking for alternative software.
-We decided instead to use GPU-Z, which records GPU statistics, this fits our purposes as we are running a GPU intensive task and less a CPU intensive task.
+We decided instead to use GPU-Z, which records GPU metrics, this fits our purposes as we are running a GPU intensive task and less a CPU intensive task.
+While GPU-Z did not seem to be giving accurate measurements of GPU power consumption, it did provide other values from which we were able to estimate power consumption.

+[According to Reddit user Blandbl on the /r/overclocking forum](https://www.reddit.com/r/overclocking/comments/gnwshv/how_cpugpu_power_consumption_behaves_example_rx/), the equation that describes power consumption of a GPU is given by
+$P = \alpha C V^2 f$, where $P$ is power in Watts, $\alpha$ is the activity factor (GPU utilization percentage), $V$ is the voltage, $f$ is the frequency (clock speed) of the GPU, and $C$ is capacitance.

+This expression is seemingly based on the [equation for dynamic power consumption of a CPU](https://en.wikipedia.org/wiki/Processor_power_dissipation).
+It assumes all transistors are active at the same time.
+The GPU version with the activity factor $\alpha$ takes transistor activity into account.

+Assuming that capacitance is an inherent property of a GPU and therefore constant, we estimated power consumption using $\alpha V^2 f$, since all underlying quantites are measured by GPU-Z. This is equivalent to $P/C$, which should be directly proportional to $P$ assuming constant $C$.
+We refer to this $P/C$ quantity as the "power scalar", and report relative differences between low and high settings per computer.

 ## Hardware/Software Details
 The trials were run on two different computer to ensure our findings are consistent.
 The results of both computers were compared and combined to achieve our final results.
 The specifications of both computers are listed below.